3DMIN/3DMIN.github.io/_build/upper-frame.md

 *Apply glue evenly.*

 ![]({{ page.imagedir }}/20150607-IMG_4747.jpg)
-*If you want to make a left handed version you need to put the charger uside doen into the upper frame so that the plug will fit through the hole.*
+*If you want to make a left handed version you need to put the charger upside down into the upper frame so that the plug will fit through the hole.*

 ![]({{ page.imagedir }}/20150607-IMG_4775.jpg)
 *positioning of the charger in the right handed version*